preyero/hate-speech-identities/README.md

 # kg-adaptor

-This is the data and code in [Understanding Hate from the Target's Perspective: A Knowledge Grounded Approach]()
+This is the data and code in [Knowledge-Grouned Target Group Language Recognition in Hate Speech]()

 ## Project description

 The project is organised in three main folders. `data` contains the hate speech datasets, `baselines` contains the lexical-based and transformer-based models considered in the paper, and `models` contains the model outputs.

-There are three main files:
+There are two main files:
 - *kg_adaptation.py*: script to learn weights for the KG entities (`./models/adaptation`).
 - *identity_group_identification.py*: script to train models based on adapted KG features or Huggingface transformers [1].